»Client Count FAQ

 |Vault Auditor Tool||Provides a walkthrough on how to use the vault-auditor tool to extract metrics from the server audit device logs|

-»Q: What is the difference between a direct entity and a non-entity token?
+»Q: What is the difference between a direct entity (entity client) and a non-entity token (non-entity client)?

 While the definition of clients appears to be simple on the surface, there are many nuances involved in the computation of clients.
 As mentioned, clients are unique applications, services, and/or users that authenticate to a Vault cluster.
 When anything authenticates to Vault, it is associated with a unique identity entity within the Vault Identity system.
 The name reported to the identity systems by the different types of authentication methods varies, and each entity is created or verified during authorization.